 Degree of polynomial:

-In a polynomial the largest exponent value of any given variable, that value is degree of that polynomial.
+In a polynomial, the largest exponent value of any given variable is the degree of that polynomial.

-Degree of a term is the sum of the exponents of its variable factors and degree of polynomial is the largest degree of its variable term.
+The degree of a term is the sum of the exponents of its variable factors and the degree of the polynomial is the largest degree of its variable term.

 Ex – 1 : 3x3 + 3z2 – 10z + 0.5